 Some cats are inadvertently encouraged to stay by the new occupiers of your old house.
 They may provide food or are flattered by this strange cat’s confident entrance through the cat flap and their willingness to set up home with them.

-It is wise to warn the new residents that this may happen if you are not moving far, and to make sure that they don’t encourage your cat to stay – ask them to chase the cat away or to call you so you can go and collect the cat.
+It is wise to warn the new residents that this may happen if you are not moving far, and to make sure that they don’t encourage your cat to stay – ask them to call you so you can go and collect the cat.
 However, if this behaviour persists there are some things you can try:

 - Keep your cat indoors at the new house for about a month